smallsunsun1/Meta-SR/README.md

 # 5.8 UPDATE
-# add a new implementation of meta-SR,(called batch_conv in basemodel.py which support convolution for different kernels values) support batch_size=16 and image_size=50 for multiple scale training.
+add a new implementation of meta-SR,(called batch_conv in basemodel.py which support convolution for different kernels values) support batch_size=16 and image_size=50 for multiple scale training.
 Speed up training speed. model_new.py suppprts batch_size = 16, model.py only support batch_size = 1 in meta-SR mode.

+# 5.18 UPDATE
+add a new implementation to avoid while_loop in both training and evaluation.

 now training mode and some config are all in config.py